1920 Texas Longhorns football team: Vs. Howard Payne

 The Longhorns defeated Arnold L. Kirkpatrick's Howard Payne Yellow Jackets 41-7 on October 9th at Clark Field.
 Coach Whitaker played the starters for only a short amount of time and five starters (Elam, Ellis, McCulloch, and Green) never even entered the game, as they were resting for the Oklahoma A&M game the next week.
 The Longhorn's performance was noticeably different when the backups took over and multiple fumbles were lost but a poor offensive showing by Howard Payne allowed the Longhorns to find their footing.
-Howard Payne Quarterback J. Woodward scored their only touchdown of the game after a short line drive in the third quarter, the first team to do so against Texas the season at that point.
+Howard Payne Quarterback J. Woodward scored their only touchdown of the game after a short line drive in the third quarter, and would be the only team to do so against Texas all season long.

 Vs. Oklahoma A&M

 On October 16th the Longhorns defeated Jim Pixlee's Oklahoma A&M Aggies 21-0 at Fair Park Stadium in Dallas in front of a crowd of around 8,000 onlookers.
 After numerous offsides penalties the Longhorns scored near the end of the first quarter with a quick march down the field which McCallum ended by dashing off the right end for the touchdown.
 The second and third quarters did not see any scoring.
 The Aggies came close in each quarter, even reaching the Texas 20, but couldn't sustain their drives long enough to make any big plays.

 Kyle Elam scored the second touchdown of the game in the fourth quarter to bring the score to 14-0.
 With five minutes left in the game, the Aggies had advanced the ball down to the Texas 35 yardline.
-Texas' Left Halfback Grady Watson intercepted the following pass and returned it 40 yards to the Aggie 45.
+Texas' Left Halfback Rat Watson intercepted the following pass and returned it 40 yards to the Aggie 45.
 Quarterback Kyle Elam then "brought the entire 8,000 spectators to their feet" on the next play when he broke through all of the Oklahoma defenders to score the final touchdown of the game.

 The Longhorn Band performed before the game and during the halftime.